SeldonIO/seldonio.github.com/benchmark-guide.md

    [Run the Movielens 10 Million training and check the API is providing recommendations](ml10m.html).

 ## Run Iago Load Test
   * Create iago replay script.
 Details of the the scripts available to create iago replay scripts are described [here](iago.html).
-In ths case we will create a replay script using 10,000 random users with 50,000 recommendation (and action) API calls using seldon-server as the endpoint.
+In ths case we will create a replay script using 10,000 random users with 50,000 recommendation (and action) API calls.
 {% highlight bash %}
    cd seldon-server/docker/iago
    ./create_recommendation_replay.sh ml10m /seldon-data/loadtests/example.ml10m.replay.txt 10000 50000